 6) Employment: We seek actors who are going to work, and who go after work.
 Our faculty and guest artists provide contacts in the national profession.
 We provide access to summer employment opportunities by bringing artistic directors from major festivals to campus to hold auditions, and we send taped auditions out also.
 MFA actors have recently enjoyed summer employment at Utah Shakespearean Festival, Great River Shakespeare Festival, Colorado Shakespeare Festival, and Chautauqua Shakespeare Festival.

 In the final term, we present a showcase in New York in association with other prestigious training programs before leading industry professionals.
 For more information on showcase, follow the link above left.
 Recent graduates enjoy representation at Abrams Artists Agency, Don Buchwald and Associates, Dulcina Eisen Associates, Henderson Hogan Agency, and other highly regarded agencies.
 They are at work in theatre, film, and television across the country, including: Here Lies Love at the Joseph Papp Public Theatre; How to Get Away with Murder on ABC; Weeds on Showtime; Law and Order on NBC; SAG and independent feature films; Playmaker’s Repertory Theatre in Chapel Hill, NC; The Acting Company, New York; Arena Stage, Washington, D.C.; The Kennedy Center, Washington, D.C.; The Asolo Theatre, Sarasota, Florida; Fiasco Theatre, NY, NY; Portland Stage, Portland, Maine, and so on.
-(Please refer to alumni news page as it comes online.)

 In sum, our program will offer you: